Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-bridge/methods.md

 // };
 ```

-If the Telegram Mini Apps method accepts parameters, pass them in the `params` property of the third
+If the Telegram Mini Apps method accepts parameters, they should be passed in the `params` property
-argument:
+of the third argument:

 ```typescript
 const buttonId = await request('web_app_open_popup', 'popup_closed', {